HackYourFuture/debugging/lecture1.md

 *Background: These types of bugs are called off-by-one errors and are in fact quite common.
 In our first buggy program we were expecting the value `3` to correspond with the 3rd element in the array, but arrays in javascript start counting at `0`.
-So the 3rd element corresponds to the `index` variable being equal to `2`.*
+The 3rd element corresponds to the `index` variable being equal to `2`.*

 **QUESTION:** If there has never been a failure in your program does that mean